coderefinery/manuals/team-leaders.md

 rooms started sooner.
 We will try to keep you in the same team room as long as we can, but we give no promises and will rearrange as needed when people can't attend.

-## Material for team leaders

-If you have been to a CodeRefinery workshop before, you will most likely know the following, but if unsure, also check these links:

-- {ref}`Collaborative document mechanics <how-to-hackmd>`
-- {ref}`how to attend via livestream
-  <attend-stream>`

-If you have any doubts, questions, ideas or anything you want to tell us apart from these sessions, please let us know!
-We are here to help.

-If you want to contact us before the workshop you can send an email to our general email address <support@coderefinery.org> or you can join the
-{doc}`CodeRefinery chat <chat>` (we recommend the `#workshops` stream, and if you can't find it then `#general` is good).
-During the workshop, we use a topic in `#workshop-chat` to coordinate (exercise leaders do *not* need to use this, use the collaborative document instead).

-During the workshop,  the collaborative document is our main communication channel, where you can ask questions or extra help in case of tricky technical questions or further discussion potential.

-If you had fun being a team leader for the workshop, please visit our {ref}`contributing page <volunteering>` page, to find out about further volunteering possibilities within CodeRefinery.

 ## See also